BanaBatshon/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. Start MongoDB server by typing `mongo`.
+If you have trouble connecting, please refer to the docs - https://treehouse.github.io/installation-guides/mac/mongo-mac.html.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.